GrolschSec/LibAsm/README.md

 ## Testing

 To test the library, you can use the provided test suite.
 Simply run:

-1 - If not installed on your machine install check:
+1. If not installed on your machine install check:
 ```bash
   sudo apt install check
 ```
-2 - Change to test directory
+2. Change to test directory:
 ```bash
   cd tests
 ```
 3 - Make the tests:
 ```bash
   make
 ```
 4 - Run them:
 ```bash
   ./test
 ```